wesleygreentree/Chinook-regional-diets/README.md

 Data and code for Greentree et al. Adult Chinook salmon diets identify distinct forage communities in the Salish Sea.

-If using these data for analyses of Chinook salmon diet, see `Salish-Sea-Chinook-salmon-diet.RDS`.
+If using these data for analyses of Chinook salmon diet, see `data/out/Salish-Sea-Chinook-salmon-diet.RDS`.
 Additional data are available on request (please email wgreentree@outlook.com, uvicsalmondiet@gmail.com).

 **Order of scripts:**

 1.  `data-processing.R`: takes raw catch and stomach contents data from Adult Salmon Diet Program database and processes it into proportional diet composition data.
-The input data are not provided to protect angler confidentiality, meaning that the first six sections cannot be run (up to 6.
-Save data).
+The input data are not provided to protect angler confidentiality, meaning that the first six sections cannot be run (up to section 6: Save data).
 Sections 7 and 8 can be run with the output of section 6.
 2.  `select-grid.R`: determines the optimal grid given the sampling coverage.
 3.  `summer-grid-analysis.R` and `winter-grid-analysis.R`: runs cluster analysis and supporting analyses/visualizations in summer and winter.
 4.  `grid-position-sensitivity.R`: runs sensitivity analyses for the optimal number of clusters and if the grid selection procedure is robust.